 Identifying critical systems and data

-The first step in implementing redundancy is identifying the critical systems and data that need to be protected.
-These are the systems and data that are essential for the operation of the business and whose loss or unavailability could have severe implications.
+The first step in implementing redundancy is identifying the primary systems and critical data that need to be protected.
+These primary systems are essential components for the operation of the business, and their failure or unavailability could lead to severe operational disruptions.

 This step requires a thorough understanding of the business processes and the IT infrastructure.
 It involves identifying the systems and data that are used in these processes, their importance, and the potential impact of their loss or unavailability.
 This information is then used to prioritize the systems and data for redundancy.